 In accordance with Article 3 let. a FINMASA, persons and legal entities are subject to supervision by FINMA if the financial market legislation requires them to be licensed, recognised or registered by FINMA.
 If an institution operates without a licence despite the requirement, it is subject to supervision by FINMA in the same way as a comparable authorised institution.

-FINMA orders the compulsory wind-down of an unauthorised institution.
-It can also place it into bankruptcy if there are justified concerns that at least one of the criteria for bankruptcy is met.
-The criteria for bankruptcy are over-indebtedness or illiquidity; one of the ways in which this can be confirmed is by drawing up a liquidation balance sheet.
-A recovery of the unauthorised institution is not considered apart from in exceptional cases.
+FINMA orders the compulsory liquidation of an unauthorised institution.
+It can also place it into bankruptcy if the criteria for bankruptcy is met, for example over-indebtedness or illiquidity.
+A recovery of the unauthorised institution is not considered.